 Bang for the buck ranks high for some of us; others will spare no expense for a pampered coastal cocoon offering luxurious amenities and service.
 Maybe you’re after a bustling high-rise hotel near plenty of attractions.
 Or perhaps when you visit the coast, you simply want to … coast.

 Regardless of what you’re after, you’ll enjoy the sunshine, sand, and seafood of the Texas coast—and you can be sure there’s a hotel along Texas’ more than 350 miles of shoreline that’s destined to become your happy place.
-From hundreds of excellent possibilities, we offer these six shining examples of Texas seaside stays.
+From hundreds of excellent possibilities, we offer these five shining examples of Texas seaside stays.

 Best Place to Live it up in Luxury